-Take a few minutes to gaze out the window and let your mind wander. (the real thing, not your screensaver) helps relax your body and slow your heart rate, and daydreaming is a powerful way to boost creativity and problem solving.
+Take a few minutes to gaze out the window and let your mind wander.
+Looking at nature (the real thing, not your screensaver) helps relax your body and slow your heart rate, and daydreaming is a powerful way to boost creativity and problem solving.

 11. Reconnect with what matters

 Do you keep a gratitude journal?
-Don't be too quick to dismiss the idea— reduced stress levels by 27% in a group of students at Stanford, and recent studies at Yale and Columbia say gratitude journals result in greater alertness, attentiveness, and energy while boosting the immune system and reducing anxiety.
+Don't be too quick to dismiss the idea—writing in a gratitude journal reduced stress levels by 27% in a group of students at Stanford, and recent studies at Yale and Columbia say gratitude journals result in greater alertness, attentiveness, and energy while boosting the immune system and reducing anxiety.

 12. Call a friend

-Being around your closest friends actually reduces your body’s production of the stress hormone cortisol, and talking to a loved one can trigger your body’s “.”
+Being around your closest friends actually reduces your body’s production of the stress hormone cortisol, and talking to a loved one can trigger your body’s “relaxation response.”
 So next time you’re worrying about pitching a new client, give your best friend or your mom a call.